eimoriafe/BootCamp2024_With_Nana/README.md

 # 🚀 **Senior DevOps Engineers Bootcamp**
-**Focus Areas:** Git • Jenkins • Docker • AWS Cloud • Terraform • Ansible • Prometheus
+**Focus Areas:** Linux * Git • Jenkins • Docker • AWS Cloud • Terraform • Ansible • Prometheus
 **Category:** Professional Development / Continuous Learning
 **Program commencement:** December 2024

+**Author of this documentation**: Emmanuel E. Imoriafe My high-level description of my experience gained on this world class virtual programme.
 ---

 ## 1. 📘 Overview

-The **Senior DevOps Engineers Bootcamp** is an intensive, hands-on training program designed to advance the skills of experienced IT professionals in **cloud automation, CI/CD, infrastructure-as-code, and observability**.
+The **Senior DevOps Engineers Bootcamp** is an intensive, hands-on training program from **Tech with Nana** designed to advance the skills of experienced IT professionals in **cloud automation, CI/CD, infrastructure-as-code, and observability**.
 Over 10 months, participants engage in real-world lab environments covering modern DevOps toolchains and enterprise deployment pipelines — from source control to cloud infrastructure management.

 ---